abstracta/jmeter-java-dsl/CONTRIBUTING.md

       * In MethodCallBuilderTest defined tests you should not use methods for abstracting duplicate logic between tests (nor variables or constants for literals).
 Code duplication in this case is acceptable and expected.
       * Check [DslTestPlanTest](jmeter-java-dsl/src/test/java/us/abstracta/jmeter/javadsl/core/DslTestPlanTest.java) for some tests examples.
 8. Run `mvn clean package` and fix any potential code styling issues or failing tests.
-9. Add section in [user guide](docs/guide/README.md) describing the new feature.
+9. Add a new section [user guide](docs/guide), by adding a new md file and proper `@include` in parent section, describing the new feature.
 Consider running in the `docs` directory `yarn install` and `yarn dev` (this requires node 14 and yarn installed on your machine) to run a local server for docs, where you can review that new changes are properly showing.
 10. Commit changes to git, using as a comment a subject line that describes general changes, and if necessary, some additional details describing the reason why the change is necessary.
 11. Submit a pull request to the repository including a meaningful name.
 12. Check GitHub Actions execution to verify that no test fails on the CI pipeline.